-Each year millions of people pack up their cars and head to a local destination to watch the sky light up and crackle.
-Firework shows are not only a desired destination for families but also for photographers looking to capture that perfect firework photo to add to their portfolio.
+Each year, millions of people pack up their cars and head to a local destination to watch the sky light up and crackle.
+Fireworks shows are not only a desired destination for families but also for photographers looking to capture that perfect fireworks photo.
 We want to help you capture a special photograph by offering you a couple tricks that will prepare you for the beautiful lights on Fourth of July.

-- Opt away from using a flash when shooting fireworks.
-No matter the power of the camera flash or add-on flash it will not be enough to reach the fireworks.
-Go flash less for the highest quality and clearest photos.
+Don’t use a flash when shooting fireworks.
+No matter the power of the camera flash or add-on flash, it will not be enough to reach the fireworks.

-4. If you’re having trouble adjusting the camera settings try starting at the lowest ISO possible and a slow shutter speed.
-The low ISO will keep the image high quality and the slower the shutter speed will enable you to capture the light trails.
-Try setting the ISO range at 100 to 400 and choose an aperture between f/8 and f/16.
-In order to capture the light trails that the fireworks will create start with a slow shutter speed of around 1/15th of a second.
+Start at the lowest ISO possible and a slow shutter speed.
+The low ISO will keep the image high quality and the slower the shutter speed will allow you to capture the light trails.
+Set your ISO between 100-400 and choose an aperture between f/8 and f/16.
+Start with a slow shutter speed of around 1/15th of a second.
 Adjust from there.

-- Most Canon and Nikon DSLR cameras have bulb mode.
-It is a good idea to check this setting out when preparing to capture firework photographs.
+Most cameras have bulb mode.
+It is a good idea to check this setting out when preparing to capture fireworks.
 The bulb mode is when the shutter stays open as long as you hold down the shutter release button.
 This makes it possible for you to open the shutter as the firework is going up in the sky and close it after the firework has finished exploding.
 Make sure to determine aperture and exposure settings prior to shooting since bulb is in manual mode.

-- It is a good idea to capture most of your photos toward the beginning of the show to prevent smoke and haze from abstracting your photographs.
-At the beginning of the show the sky will still be clear and you will get the prettier photographs.
-The end of the firework show might be a better time to get close up photographs or abstracts.
-Depending on how dark of a sky you want in the backdrop of your photographs station yourself to shoot into the eastern sky not facing west.
-When shooting into the sunset the sky can get blown out and the fireworks don’t show up as clear as they do in a darker sky.
+Capture most of your photos at the beginning of the show to prevent smoke and haze from clouding up your scene.
+At the beginning of the show, the sky will still be clear and you will get prettier shots.
+Depending on how dark of a sky you want in the backdrop of your photographs, station yourself to shoot into the eastern sky – not facing west.
+When shooting into the sunset, the sky can get blown out and the fireworks don’t show up as clearly as they do in a darker sky.
 This only applies to shows that begin a bit early.

-- Lastly, remember that a simple point and shoot camera can do the trick too!
-The photo below was captured by Andy Williams with a Canon SD 960 point and shoot camera and a Gorillapod by Joby.
-When taking this photo he put the point and shoot on “fireworks mode” and the self timer to 2 seconds on the Gorillapod.
+Remember, a simple point and shoot camera can do the trick, too!
+The photo below was captured by Andy Williams with a Canon SD 960 point and shoot camera and a Gorillapod mini tripod.
+When taking this photo, he put the point and shoot on “fireworks mode” and the self timer to 2 seconds on the Gorillapod.
 With the correct settings, point and shoot cameras can take great firework photographs!

 Latest posts by Katie Hayes (see all)